Might be pregnant?

 Early in pregnancy, a trans-vaginal ultrasound is often performed to an ensure an accurate image is seen and proper data is recorded.

 At this appointment, we will confirm the gestational age, viability, and fetal heartbeat.
 You will also have time to ask questions and receive images from your ultrasound.

 Prior to an abortion, is important to be seen at a health clinic that can provide pre-screening services to safeguard your reproductive health care and help you make a decision that is right for you.

 SPH does not provide nor refer for abortions.

-SPH will provide care to make sure you are currently pregnant and your pregnancy is viable (1 in 4 pregnancies end before 7 weeks), date your pregnancy so you can determine the cost and type of abortion you may be eligible for, and provide you with free STD testing and treatment to minimize your risk of infection.
+SPH will provide care to make sure you are currently pregnant and your pregnancy is viable (1 in 4 pregnancies end before 7 weeks due to miscarriage), date your pregnancy, and provide you with free STD testing and treatment to minimize your risk of infection.

 Appointments typically range from 45 to 60 minutes, and you are welcome to bring a support person or come alone.

 You will meet with a patient advocate and a nurse to discuss your health and pregnancy options.
 This is a great time to ask any pregnancy and abortion-related questions.

 We do not recommend purchasing Mifeprex (medication abortion) over the Internet because you will bypass important safeguards designed to protect your health.
 Click here to review an Abortion Health & Safety Checklist.